danny-avila/LibreChat/docs/install/configuration/azure_openai.md

 **Notes:**

 - If you mark multiple regions as assistants-compatible, assistants you create will be aggregated across regions to the main assistant selection list.
 - Files you upload to Azure OpenAI, whether at the message or assistant level, will only be available in the region the current assistant's model is part of.
-For this reason, it's recommended you use only one region for Assistants.
-Uploading to "OpenAI" is the default behavior for official `code_interpeter` and `retrieval` capabilities.
+    - For this reason, it's recommended you use only one region or resource group for Azure OpenAI Assistants, or you will experience an error.
+    - Uploading to "OpenAI" is the default behavior for official `code_interpeter` and `retrieval` capabilities.
 - Downloading files that assistants generate will soon be supported.
 - As of March 14th 2024, retrieval and streaming are not supported through Azure OpenAI.
     - To avoid any errors with retrieval while it's not supported, it's recommended to disable the capability altogether through the `assistants` endpoint config: